 (c) that the Certificate Policies have been or will be made available to Customer before the Order Start Date of the Service and can be accessed on DocuSign’s website, https://www.docusign.fr/societe/certification-policies; and

-(d) that without limiting other provisions of the Agreement, these terms and conditions contain the essential commitments deriving from the Certificate Policies and are applicable to both Customer and DocuSign France in the context of the use of the Service.
+(d) the essential commitments deriving from the Certificate Policies and are applicable to both Customer and DocuSign France in the context of the use of the Service.

 3.1 Customer expressly acknowledges having received from DocuSign France (or DocuSign) all of the information it requires to assess whether the Service meets its needs and to take all necessary precautions for the implementation and operation of the Service.

 3.2 This Agreement designates Customer as Registration Authority, and Customer hereby accepts such duties and responsibilities.
 In this capacity, Customer shall implement procedures to: (a) identify and authenticate Signers as required under Article 26 of eIDAS; (b) validate the accuracy of the information in requests prior to submitting Signer Certificate requests to the CA via the Service; and (c) protect all identity and authentication data provided by Signer in this process.
 Customer will develop a Registration Policy that will at minimum detail the responsibilities and procedures for an RA set forth in this Service Attachment that includes but is not limited to its identification and authentication requirements under Article 26 of eIDAS in a manner reasonably designed to meet the obligations set forth hereunder.

 3.3 In its capacity as RA, Customer shall:

 (a) Comply with its Registration Policy and provide written proof to DocuSign France, DocuSign, or any accredited auditing body appointed by DocuSign, to verify the compliance of the RA with its Registration Policy procedures and communicate the requested information to DocuSign;